Fight for the Fallen (2019): Preliminary matches

 The event opened with MJF, Sammy Guevara, and Shawn Spears facing Darby Allin, Jimmy Havoc, and Joey Janela.
 Spears performed a Death Valley Driver on Allin to win.

 Next, Brandi Rhodes (accompanied by Awesome Kong) faced Allie.
 Brandi performed a Spear on Allie to win.
 After the match, Awesome Kong was confronted by Aja Kong.

 After that, The Dark Order (Evil Uno and Stu Grayson), Angélico and Jack Evans, and A Boy and His Dinosaur (Jungle Boy and Luchasaurus) competed to advance to All Out for an opportunity at a first round bye in the AEW World Tag Team Championship tournament.
 Grayson and Uno performed Fatality on Jungle Boy to win.

 Later, Adam Page faced Kip Sabian.
 Page performed a Dead Eye on Sabian to win.
 After the match, a disguised Chris Jericho appeared and performed a Codebreaker and a Judas Effect on Page.

 In the fifth match, AAA World Tag Team Champions Lucha Brothers (Pentagon Jr and Rey Fenix) faced SoCal Uncensored (Kazarian and Scorpio Sky) in a non-title match.
 Pentagon and Fenix performed a Fear Factor/Diving Double Foot Stomp combination on Sky to win.
 After the match, Pentagon and Fenix struck Christopher Daniels, Kazarian, and Sky with a ladder.
 Pentagon and Fenix then challenged The Young Bucks (Matt Jackson and Nick Jackson) to a ladder match with their AAA World Tag Team Championship on the line at All Out.

 In the penultimate match, Kenny Omega faced Cima.
 Omega performed a One-Winged Angel on Cima to win.

 Chris Jericho cut a promo, proclaiming he would defeat Adam Page for the inaugural AEW World Championship at All Out.
 Page appeared and attacked Jericho.
 Officials separated Jericho and Page.

 Main event

 In the main event, The Young Bucks (Matt and Nick Jackson) faced The Brotherhood (Cody and Dustin Rhodes).
 Cody and Dustin simultaneously performed Shatter Dreams and Final Cuts on Matt and Nick for a near-fall.
 Nick performed Cross Rhodes on Cody and Matt scored a near-fall.
 Matt and Nick performed a Meltzer Driver on Cody to win.

 Reception

 Jason Powell of Pro Wrestling Dot Net described Fight for the Fallen as overall "a good show", although he thought that many matches suffered a bit for going long, and he felt that fatigue set in with a crowd that had been in the heat for over four hours.

+Aftermath

+Fight for the Fallen would continue as an annual summer event for AEW, but held as special episodes of AEW's television programs Dynamite (2020–present), Rampage (2022–present), and Collision (2023–present).